Contracts in Nickel

 )

-This is the final return value of the contract (at least when value is a record).
-This code takes the original record, and maps a function over it which substitutes each field for the same value but wrapped in a Bool contract.
-Because records (and record mapping) are lazy, this doesn't actually execute the Bool contracts right away.
-Each contract will only be run when the corresponding field will be requested.
+We first define with_delayed_checks, the delayed part, that maps a function over the record which substitutes each field for the same value but wrapped in a Bool contract.
+Thanks to lazyness, the record mapping won't happen until 'Ok with_delayed_checks is returned and some code actually uses the value.
+Even then, because records (and record mapping) are lazy, this doesn't actually execute the Bool contracts right away.
+Each contract will only be run when the individual fields will be accessed or exported.

 Let us see if we indeed preserved laziness: